ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

     The option is turned on with the option SHOW_ORIG_PATH in the config file.
     With this option on, the path for each file is shown twice,
     - the path on disk, that is, after any RM8-9 token in the path has been expanded.
-    - the path as saved in the database with the token not expanded.
+    - the path as saved in the database with the relative path anchor token not expanded.
     See the note below "Background information" regarding relative paths in RM.

 *   REPORT_FILE_DISPLAY_APP
     Option to automatically open the report file in a display application.
-    The included ini sample file has this option activated and set to use Windows NotePad as the display app.
+    The included config file sample has this option activated and set to use Windows NotePad as the display app.
 It can be deactivated by inserting a # character at the start of the line.
 Your favorite editor may be substituted.